eileenmcnaughton/org.wikimedia.geocoder/README.md

 - Threshold standdown period.
 If the geocoding quota is hit for a provider it is not used again until the standdown has expired.
 By default the standdown is 1 minute but it is configurable per geocoder instance.
 - Provider fall over.
 If a provider is not valid (e.g because the quota was hit or it only does a particular country or it's required fields are not present) then the next geocoder (by weight) will be used.
 - Database table based geocoding.
 If you do not wish to interact with an external site then a US zip table lookup is available (from CiviSpace).
 It is possible to download other datasets (e.g from geonames) & upload & use them but that requires some more config.
 - Datafill fields.
 Each geocoder is configured with 2 sets of fields to retain - 'retained_response_fields' - these overwrite the existing fields for the address - usually latitude & longitude
   'data fill fields' - these are added to the existing fields if the existing field is not set.
 - other providers from https://github.com/geocoder-php/Geocoder#providers can be added easily

+Note that when adding a provider the api_key field is used both for a flat parameter - ie api_key = xyz or multipart user data - ie api_key = {'app_id' : 'xy', 'app_code' : 'z'}

 Next steps
 1) make geocoders configurable - the form at /civicrm/a/#/geocoders